insane-arnold/Front-End-Practice-Code/README.md

 3. ***BasicLayout_2:*** This is a one page website with a basic layout with a column created by using a flexbox.

+4. ***News Article:*** This is a basic website blog post which uses flex box is used to align the image and article side by side.

+5. ***Sign-Up:*** This is a simple Sign Up page of a website where a form and submit button is present.